ApexMarkdown/apex/man/apex.1.md

 :   Enable or disable file inclusion.
 Enabled by default in unified mode.

 **--meta-file** *FILE*
 :   Load metadata from an external file.
 Auto-detects format: YAML (starts with `---`), MultiMarkdown (key: value pairs), or Pandoc (starts with `%`).
 Metadata from the file is merged with document metadata, with document metadata taking precedence.
+Metadata can also control command-line options (see METADATA CONTROL OF OPTIONS below).

 **--meta** *KEY=VALUE*
 :   Set a metadata key-value pair.
 Can be used multiple times.
 Supports comma-separated pairs (e.g., `--meta KEY1=value1,KEY2=value2`).
 Values can be quoted to include spaces and special characters.
 Command-line metadata takes precedence over both file and document metadata.
+Metadata can also control command-line options (see METADATA CONTROL OF OPTIONS below).

 **--hardbreaks**
 :   Treat newlines as hard breaks.